SimplrJS/ts-docs-gen/packages/ts-docs-gen/examples/simple/docs/api/index.md

 2nd line of some information
 3rd line of some information
 4th line of some information
-5th line of some information.
+5th line of some information

 deprecated
 beta